 The new building will enable Casey House to double its capacity to meet increasing needs for its services, and to develop a Day Health Program that the Casey House website says will be “a centre of excellence in HIV/AIDS clinical care, education and research.”
 To this end, Casey House is undertaking a capital redevelopment campaign to raise $10 million.
-A short video with further information about the campaign, along with a preliminary architectural rendering of the new building, can be viewed at this page on the Casey House website.
 (Final renderings aren’t publicly available yet because Casey House needs approval from the Ministry of Health and Long-Term Care before it proceeds with detailed building designs, CEO Stephanie Karapita told me today.)

 Below are photos I’ve taken in recent months of the Casey House redevelopment site, including the mansion at 571 Jarvis and the coach house on Isabella Street, along with the present Casey House facility at 9 Huntley Street.
 The community consultation meeting about the Casey House project is scheduled for 7 to 9 p.m.
 Thursday at the Wellesley Community Centre.